Guide: Your Optimal Free Prize Request in 2026

 Business Interest Do they have a credible reason to accept, such as internal visibility or access to a targeted audience?

-Using the Employee Network, Methodically
+Using the Employees' Network, Methodically

 The internal network helps a lot, provided it is framed.
 A vague call like “if you know someone, let us know” mainly creates duplicates and awkward contacts.